avi10malhotra/automated-sports-journalism/README.md

 To view the website, please click [here](https://avi10malhotra.github.io/).

+The GitHub repository for the project can be found [here](https://github.com/avi10malhotra/Final-Year-Project).

 ---
 ## match_commentary
 This folder contains a list of csv files, 64 in total.
 Each file contains the match commentary of a single match.